-We greatly appreciate your open and honest feedback on what is working well and how we can make things better so that we can improve this experience for everyone involved.
+We greatly appreciate your open and honest feedback on what is working well and how we can make things better to improve this experience for everyone involved.
 Please get in touch with APPEL at any time during the placement if you have any feedback or suggestions.